LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 #.
 Using compensated summation, set :math:`p_{n+1} = p_n + \Delta p_{n+1}, q_{n+1} = q_n + \Delta Q_{s+1}`

-Since temporal error based adaptive time-stepping is known to ruin the conservation property :cite:p:`HaWa:06`, SPRKStep employs a fixed time-step size by default.
-However, it is possible for a user to provide a problem-specific adaptivity controller such as the one described in :cite:p:`HaSo:05`.
+Since temporal error based adaptive time-stepping is known to ruin the conservation property :cite:p:`HaWa:06`,  SPRKStep employs a fixed time-step size.

+..
+However, it is possible for a user to provide a
+.. problem-specific adaptivity controller such as the one described in :cite:p:`HaSo:05`.
+..
 The `ark_kepler.c` example demonstrates an implementation of such controller.

 .. _ARKODE.Mathematics.MRIStep: